 Jennifer Keishin Armstrong grew up deep in the southwest suburbs of Chicago, then escaped to New York to live in a succession of very small apartments and write about pop culture.
 In the process, she became a feminist, a Buddhist, and the singer/guitarist in an amateur rock band.
 She also spent a decade on staff at Entertainment Weekly, cofounded SexyFeminist.com, and now writes for several publications, including The New York Times Book Review, Glamour, Fast Company, New York‘s Vulture, Details.com, and others.
-Her history of The Mary Tyler Moore Show, Mary and Lou and Rhoda and Ted, was published by Simon & Schuster in May 2013; she’s now at work on a book about Seinfeld, to be published in 2015.
+Her history of The Mary Tyler Moore Show, Mary and Lou and Rhoda and Ted, was published by Simon & Schuster in May 2013.
+They will publish her next book, Seinfeldia: The Secret World of the Show About Nothing that Changed Everything, in 2016.
 She teaches for Gotham Writers Workshop and advises students at Columbia University’s Graduate School of Journalism.